H3LL0WORLD/diemaschine/README.md

 This project is inspired by [this](https://medium.com/@ageitgey/machine-learning-is-fun-part-4-modern-face-recognition-with-deep-learning-c3cffc121d78#.lvd4mq590 "test") article written by Medium.

-This Project has been tested for Ubuntu 14.04
+This Project has been tested for Ubuntu 14.04 and Arch Linux.
+Its is based on python2

 At this Time, the program is only capable of detecting wheither there are faces, or not, and not detecting which face is there.
 But I'm trying to change this.